fasiri/Fatimah-Asiri/README.md

 - **Reached on time:** It is the target variable, where 1 Indicates that the product has NOT reached on time and 0 indicates it has reached on time.
 For More Information: [URL](https://www.kaggle.com/prachi13/customer-analytics)
 ## The Project Goal
-The goal of this project, is to predict the delivery time required to deliver an order to achive the best analysis for this model.
-Which can help the company to decide proper estimated delivery time for customer's orders.
+The goal of this project, is to interpretetion ways to improve the custome rating based on the shipment deliveried time to achive the best analysis for this model.
+Which can help the company to inhance their customer rating, shipment of the products, customer care service and discount offered.
 ## Algorithms
-In this project I will use **Linear Regression** for modelling to predict the delivery time of the shipments .
+In this project I will use **Interpret Logistic Regression** for modelling to predict the delivery time of the shipments .
 ## Questions for Analysis
-- Is the product delivered on time or no?
+- Is there a realationship between customer care calls, customer ratings and delivery time?
-- What is the customer rating?
+- Which factors affect on customer rating?
 - Is there any realationship between the product importance and customer rating or deliverd on time?
+- Which features need more attention?
 ## Tools
 - **Environment**: Jupyter Notebook, GitHub
 - **Programming Language**: Python
 - **Libraries**: Numby, Pandas, Matplotlib, Sklearn, Seaborn.